SoShanker/football_data_analysis/README.md

 ## Football data analysis

+Compute 25 years + 5 leagues of football to build a statistical prediction.
+You will be able to deploy your webapp and even run betting advice from your computer.

-Compute 10 years + 5 leagues of football to build statistical prediction Data can be found on repositories like : https://datahub.io/collections/football The script BulkDownload generate CSV file for the 5 big championship of the 25 last seasons
+Data is not included but the script BulkDownload.py generate CSV file for the 5 big championship of the 25 last seasons from https://datahub.io/collections/football.

 # Setup and exectution